CarVac/MeleeConchRuleset/ruleset.md

 Half-Range Analog Input (HRAI): any Analog Input device with a default output at the extreme end of its range

-Digitized Half-Range Analog Input (DHRAI): an intermediate digital value changed when a HRAI's value exceeds a constant rising-edge threshold or drops below a constant falling-edge threshold.
+Digitized Half-Range Analog Input (DHRAI): an intermediate digital value changed when a HRAI's value exceeds a constant rising-edge threshold or drops below a constant falling-edge threshold

 Full-Range Analog Input: any Analog Input device with a default output not at either end of its range